AlanCLo/play_dbt/jrtest-tutorial/README.md

-# play_dbt
+# jrtest-tutorial
-Just a play area for dbt after following some tutorials
+My starting play area for dbt after following some tutorials

 Followed some tutes but using postgres instead of snowflake.
 Also added docker-compose to make it easy to start